ob-yekt/simpleqol/README.md

 - No longer require **glowstone** to function 🚫✨.

 ### 🌍 Simple Biome Replacement
+- Hate a certain biome?
+Want more of a specific biome?
+Simple!
 - Adjust the simpleqol_config.json to replace biomes **(BEFORE GENERATION)** as you see fit, adding adjusting, or removing them from the config json.
 - Default replacement examples include:
     - "minecraft:stony_shore", "minecraft:beach" (**replaces stony_shore with beach**)